 “I would say that Escoffier is a very well-rounded program.
 The experience that you’re going to get at Escoffier, especially the farm-to-table program, is so phenomenal because so many people don’t have an idea of where their food comes from.
 Most kids don’t even know that food actually came from somewhere other than a store.
 And to be able to have that aspect is phenomenal.”

-Erica Boykin, Family & Consumer Sciences (FCS) Teacher at Summit High School in Arlington, TX
+Erica Boykin, Family & Consumer Sciences Teacher, Summit High School in Arlington, TX*

-Students who are eager to get to work as quickly as possible may find that a diploma program is a better choice for them.
-And students who are looking for a wider variety of courses may find an associate degree program to be a better fit.
+Students who are eager to get to work as quickly as possible may find that an on-campus diploma program is the right choice for them.
+And students who are looking for a wider variety of courses might find an associate degree program to be a better fit.

 Dedicated Culinary School vs. Community College

-What about my local community college’s culinary program?
+What about a local community college’s culinary program?

 That’s certainly an option!
-A community college program may be a good fit if you plan to stay in your local area throughout your career.
-But a dedicated culinary school may have better name recognition on a national level, if you hope to take your skills to another city or state.
+A community college program could be a good fit if you plan to stay in your local area throughout your career.
+But a dedicated culinary school may have better name recognition on a national level, which can be useful if you hope to take your skills to another city or state.

-If students plan to transfer to a four-year college after completing their associate degree, community college may be a good choice.
-But if their goal is to start working in the culinary field as soon as possible, a dedicated culinary school may be a better choice.
+If students plan to transfer to a four-year college after completing their associate degree, community college may make sense.
+But if their goal is to start working in the culinary field as soon as possible, a dedicated culinary school might be a better choice.

 Choosing Your Campus

-Escoffier has in-person campuses in Austin, TX and Boulder, CO – two cities with lively cultural scenes.
-We are also the only accredited U.S. culinary school with 100% online Culinary Arts and Pastry Arts degrees and diplomas with externships near where you live.
+Escoffier has ground campuses in Austin, TX and Boulder, CO – two cities with lively cultures and food scenes.
+We are also the first accredited U.S. culinary school with 100% online Culinary Arts and Pastry Arts degrees and diplomas programs with hands-on industry externships.*

 Online Culinary School

-Online culinary school gives students the option to get their education while still living at home, or while working their first job after high school.
-It offers flexibility and lets students fit school in with their other obligations.
+Online culinary school gives students the option to earn their education while still living at home, or while working their first job after high school graduation.
+If you’re a parent researching culinary school for teenagers, online programs offer flexibility and let students fit school in with their other obligations.

 “I think Escoffier’s online education makes a student very competitive…I would absolutely recommend Escoffier.
 It’s affordable, it’s flexible and it’s comprehensive.
 The Chef Instructors are so wonderful, and they care very much about the success of every student.”